lenas95/SEWS_Amazon_rainforest/README.md

 ```
 # Description

-The main scripts to build the Amazon rainforest are found in the folder amazon_rainforest and pycascades.
-Both were retrieved from ```https://github.com/pik-copan/pycascades```
+The main scripts to build the Amazon rainforest are found in the folder pycascades.
+Both were retrieved from ```https://github.com/pik-copan/pycascades```.
+The folder amazon_rainforest contains the data used to build the network depicting the Amazon rainforest.